 Continuing from the Russo’s acclaimed Captain America: The Winter Soldier and set one year later from the events of Avengers: Age of Ultron, the Avengers must face up to the collateral damage of their constant battle against evil, as the United Nations propose an international governing body to supervise and police them.
 Wanting to be more accountable after creating Ultron, Iron Man (Robert Downey Jr) agrees, whereas Captain America (Chris Evans) is still distrustful of the government’s agenda and disagrees, believing the Avengers should be free to act when needed.

-Inevitably, Captain America: Civil War will be compared to this year’s Batman v Superman and it’s undeniable that the Russo brothers managed to succeed where Zack Snyder failed.
-It’s clear to see why the pair will be returning to direct Avengers: Infinity War – Part 1 and 2.
+Inevitably, Captain America: Civil War will be compared to this year’s Batman v Superman: Dawn of Justice and it’s undeniable that the Russo brothers managed to succeed where Zack Snyder failed.
+It’s clear to see why the pair will be returning to direct Avengers: Infinity War.